Imanol Etxeberria: International

 Etxeberria never earned any caps for Spain at any level.
 He did feature for the unofficial Basque Country regional team.

 Coaching career

-Afterwards, Etxeberria spent some years as goalkeeping coach for Athletic's youth teams, interrupted by a spell performing the same role at SD Lemona working under his former teammate Aitor Larrazábal.
+Afterwards, Etxeberria spent some years as goalkeeping coach for Athletic's youth teams, interrupted by a spell performing the same role at Lemona working under his former teammate Aitor Larrazábal.
 In 2012, he became Bilbao Athletic's goalkeeping coach as part of the backroom team led by another former teammate, José Ángel Ziganda.

 When Ziganda was promoted to senior team boss in summer 2017, Etxeberria moved up with him to continue in his specialist role.

-In the 2021–22 season he was working at Manchester City, coaching the goalkeepers of the club's under-23 side which won the Premier League 2.
+In the 2021–22 season, he was working at Manchester City, coaching the goalkeepers of the club's under-23 side which won the Premier League 2.

 Personal life

 Etxeberria operated a training scheme for young goalkeepers, based in Deusto.

 He was not related to Joseba Etxeberria, his teammate for several years at Athletic and later a colleague on the coaching staff at the club.
 Coincidentally, they were raised just a few miles from one another (Joseba hailed from Elgoibar).